Creativity, Design & Innovation Staff

 Penny is a masters course leader in the Scott Sutherland School and is currently undertaking a PhD looking at the impact of ideas about environment and ecology on architectural theory.

-A design and craft historian interested in exploring the idea of ‘craft’ and the craft object as a cultural commodity and signifier of national identity.
+Andrea Peach, a design and craft historian and lecturer in Contextual and Critical Studies, explores the idea of 'craft' and 'the craft object' as a cultural commodity and signifier of national identity.

 Huda is a part time Lecturer in Architectural Technology.
 Research interests are mainly focused on Computer Aided Design (CAD) and Information Technology (IT) in the conceptual phase of design processes or construction.